Alice AI (AI model family)

-YandexGPT is a neural network of the GPT family developed by the Russian company Yandex LLC.
-YandexGPT can create and revise texts, generate new ideas and capture the context of the conversation with the user.
+Alice AI is a neural network family developed by the Russian company Yandex LLC.
+Alice AI can create and revise texts, generate new ideas and capture the context of the conversation with the user.

-YandexGPT is trained using a dataset which includes information from books, magazines, newspapers and other open sources available on the internet.
-The neural network may get facts wrong and fantasize, but as it learns, it will produce increasingly accurate answers.
+Alice AI is trained using a dataset which includes information from books, magazines, newspapers and other open sources available on the internet.
+The neural network may get facts wrong and hallucinate, but as it learns, it will produce increasingly accurate answers.

 Usage

 YandexGPT is integrated into virtual assistant Alice (an analog of Siri and Alexa) and is available in Yandex services and applications.

 The company gives businesses access to the neural network’s API through the public cloud platform Yandex Cloud and develops its own B2B solutions on its basis.

 Since July 2023, 800 companies have participated in the closed testing of YandexGPT.
 IT developers, banks, retail businesses, and companies from other industries can use the technology in two modes — API and Playground (an interface in the Yandex Cloud console for testing models and hypotheses).

 Two model versions are available to businesses: one works in asynchronous mode and is better able to handle complex tasks, while the other is suitable for creating quick responses in real time.
 As a result, YandexGPT has been tested in dozens of scenarios such as content tasks, tech support, creating chatbots, virtual assistants, etc.